WebComponentsGuide/webcomponents.guide/learn/your-first-web-component.md

 ---

 The term _Web Components_ encompasses a lot of individual APIs, some that have existed for a very long time in the web, and some that are much newer.
-If you've written JavaScript before then you might be familiar with [Classes][classes], If you've written JavaScript for the web before, you might already be familiar with some of those APIs too, for example [Events][events] and the [DOM APIs][dom-apis] like `querySelector`.
+If you've written JavaScript before then you might be familiar with [Classes][classes].
+If you've developed on the web before, you might already be familiar with some of those APIs too, for example [Events][events] and the [DOM APIs][dom-apis] like `querySelector`.
 Many Web Components will make use of those existing APIs.